 When opening the first Happy Head location a few years ago, selecting the Happy Head name obviously had some inherent risk.
 Friends thought we were crazy for choosing the name.
 Crazy or not, the name was one of the reasons that catapulted our success.

-When researching all the other massage parlors, we polled individuals to what they liked about them and what they didn’t like about them.
+When researching all the other massage parlors in San Diego, we polled individuals to what they liked about them and what they didn’t like about them.
 We kept the good and threw out the bad.

 We also went undercover to many of the local massage parlors to experience on our own what was good and what wasn’t.
 And in the process, we discovered all the little dirty massage parlor secrets that they don’t want you to know about.
 This may get us in some hot water, but we’re going to share those with you.
 There will be no punches pulled and no censorship.